Universal Approximation Property of Fully Convolutional Neural Networks with Zero Padding: Introduction

-In this regard, we studied the universal property of the convolutional neural network consisting of the convolutional layer with zero padding.
-Unlike the previous methods that only consider scalar output or the translationally invariant functions, We directly tackle the universal property of CNN as a vector-to-vector function.
-Despite its dominant use in CNN, zero padding convolution has been outside the interests of the study because it deteriorates the invariance of the network.
-However, we revealed that zero padding is critical in achieving universal property.
-More specifically, universal property occurs because zero padding interferes with invariance.
-We scrutinize the three-kernel convolutional neural network with zero padding and explore the minimal depth and width bound for the universal property.
-Our contributions are as follows: \begin{itemize} \item We proved that CNN has the universal property in the continuous function space as a function that preserves the shape of the input data. \item We found the optimal number of convolutional layers for a function with $d$-dimensional input to have universal property. \item We proved that deep CNN with $c_x+c_y+2$ has the universal property, where $c_x$ and $c_y$ are the number of channels of the input and output data, respectively. \end{itemize}
+In this regard, we studied the UAP of CNNs with convolutional layers utilizing zero padding.
+Unlike previous methods that only considered scalar output or translation invariant or equivariant functions, we addressed the UAP of the \textbf{fully convolutional neural networks} as \textbf{arbitrary continuous tensor-to-tensor functions}.
+While zero-padding convolution has been widely adopted in CNNs, prior studies omitted its investigation due to its perceived impact on network equivariance.
+However, we demonstrated that zero padding plays a crucial role in achieving the UAP of CNNs as continuous functions.
+Specifically, the UAP arises because zero-padding disrupts the translation equivariance of CNNs.
+Our examination of CNNs with zero padding involved exploring the minimum depth and width requirements for achieving the UAP.
+The contributions of this study are as follows: \begin{itemize} \item We established that FCNNs have the UAP in the continuous tensor-to-tensor function space. \item We demonstrated the relation between the dimensions of the input data and the optimal depth of three-kernel CNNs, which possess the UAP. \item We proved that deep, narrow FCNNs with $c_x+c_y+2$ channels have the UAP, where $c_x$ and $c_y$ are the numbers of channels of the input and output data, respectively.
+(Channels will be defined in Section \ref{sec:notations}) This establishes a minimum upper bound that does not depend on the number of spatial components. \item We demonstrated that in the deep, narrow case, a polynomial activation function is as expressive as the specific non-polynomial continuous function.
+This result also applies to multilayer perceptrons (MLPs) and improves the existing result regarding the minimum width \citep{kidger2020universal}.